 Troy University is a public institution comprised of campuses throughout Alabama and worldwide.
 International in scope, Troy University provides a variety of educational programs at the undergraduate and graduate levels for a diverse student body in traditional and nontraditional and emerging electronic formats.
 Academic programs are supported by a variety of student services, which promote the welfare of the individual student.
 Troy University’s dedicated faculty and staff promote discovery and exploration of knowledge dedicated to life-long success through effective teaching, creative partnerships, scholarship and research.
 (Approved by the Board of Trustees in April 2004, the mission will be reviewed every five years, or as needed).

 The Board of Trustees is the legal governing body of Troy University.
 As such, it is the final institutional authority.
 Its powers are set forth in Title 16, Chapter 56, Sections 1 & 3 of the Code of Alabama (1975) as amended in act #97-586 of the Alabama State Legislature.
-The Board of Trustees shall consist of representation from eight geographic areas of the state as denoted.
+The Board of Trustees shall consist of representation from seven geographic areas of the state as denoted.
 One board member shall be appointed from each of the areas except for area two where two members will be appointed.
-Additionally, one trustee at-large who may or may not be a resident of the state shall be appointed.
-The State Superintendent of Education; and the Governor of Alabama who serves as ex-officio President of the Board.
+Additionally, two trustees at-large who may or may not be residents of the state shall be appointed.
+The Governor of Alabama serves as ex-officio President of the Board.
 The President of the Student Government Association serves as a non-voting member.
 Alabama law explicitly prohibits a University employee from serving as a member of the Board of Trustees.
 Board members are appointed by the Governor, by and with the advice and consent of the Alabama Senate.
 Each member is appointed for a term of twelve years, but appointments are staggered so that one-third of the members may be chosen quadrennially.
 Membership and terms of office are published annually in the University Bulletin.
 The primary responsibility of the Board of Trustees is the articulation of general educational policies and academic goals.
 In so doing, it is obligated to conserve the financial resources of the University and to relate them to the likely needs of the future.
 While maintaining a general overview, the Board of Trustees entrusts the conduct of administration to the Chancellor and through the Chancellor to other administrative officers of the University; and to the faculty, the Board of Trustees entrusts the conduct of teaching and research.
 When ignorance or ill will threatens the institution or any part of it (e.g., an attack on freedom), the Board of Trustees is available for the support of the Chancellor, the faculty, or the student body, thereby defending the vested interests of society in Troy University.

 The Board of Trustees who shall also establish the Chancellor’s salary, compensation and any other condition of employment, shall appoint the chancellor of the university.